yangacer/psort/README.markdown

 4. Output - Pivot File and Part File
 ====
+	-p file -P prefix
-After partitioning input data, a pivot file - pivot.file will be genterated.
+After partitioning input data, a pivot file - default name is pv.file - will be genterated.
+If given -p option, the file will be used as name of pivot file instead.

 Assume given command is
 	./psort -k '@U:' 'STR' -k '@s:' 'UNIT'

 Format of pivot recored is as follows: